 Nathan is also granted powers, though it's not revealed what it is until later on.

-Technically every single person who has one got their power in the first episode during the storm, although it has yet to be seen if Curtis could go back and perhaps give someone powers by getting them hit by the storm.
+Technically every single person who has one got their power in the first episode during the storm, although it's never revealed if Curtis could go back and perhaps give someone powers by getting them hit by the storm.
 But that's just a bit of Wild Mass Guessing.

 Seth can grant powers to people who didn't have any to start with, like 'Jesus' in the Christmas episode, but those powers still originally came from people affected by the storm.